Death on Hackney Marshes

 Well, the County Council had finally banned rabbit coursing, and Hudson’s acquaintance was glad of the fact.
 Nor was he sorry to have seen the end of the other unpleasant sport, which was shooting wild birds.
 Starlings and larks, pigeons and sparrows — all these were killed for the entertainment of the Hackney Marshes sportsmen, who shot at them as they flew out from traps.
-Hudson was left in no doubt that these men —“a rough lot of blackguards”— were utterly unlikable.
+Hudson was left in no doubt that these men — ‘a rough lot of blackguards’ — were utterly unlikable.

 Not surprisingly, then, it gave the old fellow a great deal of pleasure to tell Hudson about the remarkable skylark.
 It had appeared a few summers previously, flying high above Victoria Park.
-Possibly it had escaped from someone’s cage, but at all events it had a distinctive song, and all day long it cast its melodic spell on the people of Hackney.
+Possibly it had escaped from someone’s cage, but at all events it had a distinctive song and all day long it cast its melodic spell on the people of Hackney.

-But a less happy fate awaited one of the many pigeons those “gentlemen” tried to blast out of the sky.
+But a less happy fate awaited one of the many pigeons those ‘gentlemen’ tried to blast out of the sky.
 The facts, as related by Hudson’s companion, were as follows.
 The pigeon in question was spotted winging its way towards London, and one young sportsman, taking careful aim, succeeded in bringing it down.
-When the young man went to collect his prey he realised that he had shot a homing pigeon, or, more precisely, a carrier pigeon, for a small card bearing a message was attached to one of the wretched creature’s wings.
+When the young man went to collect his prey, he realised that he had shot a homing pigeon, or, more precisely, a carrier pigeon, for a small card bearing a message was attached to one of the wretched creature’s wings.

 Homing pigeons were highly valued for their role in carrying important information.
 They covered great distances, not only from city to city but also from country to country, and continental carriers were known to fly over the Alps and sweep across the Channel.
-They were used by the French to get information past the Prussians during the 1870-1871 Siege of Paris, and their twentieth-century counterparts conveyed confidential messages throughout both world wars.
+They were used by the French to get information past the Prussians during the 1870-71 Siege of Paris, and their twentieth-century counterparts conveyed confidential messages throughout both world wars.

 In the mid-1850s the London Pigeon Club was established, holding its meetings at an address off Berkeley Square.
 The Society organised races, published a programme of key events, and generally endeavoured to maintain the highest standards through the rules that governed competitive engagement.
 However, not everything was under its control, and Mr Gandall, an enthusiastic amateur, no doubt spoke for many columbarians when he lamented the fact that British homing pigeons could not rival Belgian pigeons because the latter

 have not the great enemy that we have — the gun.
 Here, if a pigeon, exhausted, pitches on a farm building, out comes the farmer or his son and pops him off; or a gamekeeper, seeing him lowering as he approaches the covert, shoots.
 I know these to be facts, not merely from conversations I have had with both keepers and others, but from having had many of my birds come home shot.

 King was taken to court by Edward Standen of the Homing Pigeon Protection Society, who had the thankless task of establishing the identity of the dead bird.
 He solemnly produced a basket in which, he claimed, he had the mother and father and grandfather of the victim, all four bearing the same distinctive marks.
 Although the furious flapping of wings reduced the court to fits of unkind laughter, the defendant was made to pay the value of the pigeon he had shot, which was thirty shillings, together with a twenty shillings fine and a further twenty-three shillings in costs.

-John Cox has a special relevance in that he was caught on Hackney Marshes, doing exactly what Hudson’s old companion deplored.
+John Cox has a special relevance in that he was caught on Hackney Marshes doing exactly what Hudson’s old companion deplored.
 And he was probably pretty pleased with himself — until he was arrested by a duty constable — just as the young Sunday morning sportsman was proud of his achievement too.

 But the story does not end there.
-Not quite.
-For there is still the matter of the card the pigeon had been carrying on its wing.
-The card had no means of identification.
-There was no name on it, no provenance, no destination.
+Not quite: there is still the matter of the card the pigeon had been carrying on its wing.
+The card had no means of identification: there was no name on it, no provenance, no destination.
 But on it had been written a message, a very brief message consisting of only three words: